Taupō Hau Rau: Voices of Our Kaumātua

-Moss Patterson | Dance
+TOHU Productions | Dance

 The Project

-Taupō Hau Rau is a short film grounded in ancestral kōrero from Ngāti Tūwharetoa, honouring the wisdom of kaumātua Napa Otimi through dance, sound, and storytelling.
-As both an archival and cultural revitalisation project, it preserves a deeply personal and place-based narrative while inspiring future Māori artistic practice.
+Taupō Hau Rau: Voices of Our Kaumātua is a short film archival and cultural revitalisation project grounded in ancestral kōrero from Ngāti Tūwharetoa.
+It honours the wisdom of kaumātua Napa Otimi through storytelling that inspires current creative practice and future artistic endeavours in the central North Island.
+As both an archival and cultural revitalisation initiative, it preserves a deeply personal and place-based narrative while nurturing the growth of future Māori artistic practice.

 The Team